5Q-SOCaaS/CentryOnboarding/AzureLighthouse/README.md

 ## Instructions

+**MUST BE SIGNED INTO THE CUSTOMER'S TENANT, USING AN ACCOUNT WITH ADMIN PRIVILEGES!!!**

 1. Get Contents of "5Q templates.zip" onto the customer's tenant
    - Download/clone the entire repository, then manually drag and drop this zip